Thallon, Queensland: Geography

 Thallon is in South West Queensland, 571 km west of the state capital, Brisbane.

 The town is situated in roughly towards the east of the locality.
 The Moonie River flows from south to north through the locality and just to the west of the town.
 The Carnarvon Highway passes from north to south through the locality and through the town (as Hill Street) connecting the town to St George to the north and Mungindi on the border with New South Wales.
 The South-Western railway line passes through the locality from east to west and the town is served for freight rail by the Thallon railway station.

-Thallon is a major wheat and woolgrowing area.
+The land use is a mixture of crop growing and grazing on native vegetation.
+It is a major wheat and woolgrowing area.

 History

 Gamilaraay (Gamilaroi, Kamilaroi, Comilroy) is a language from South-West Queensland and North-West New South Wales.
 The Gamilaraay language region includes the landscape within the local government boundaries of the Balonne Shire Council, including the towns of Dirranbandi, Thallon, Talwood and Bungunya as well as the border towns of Mungindi and Boomi extending to Moree, Tamworth and Coonabarabran in NSW.

 Explorer Thomas Mitchell was the first European in the Thallon district and his initials can still be found on a bloodwood tree near the Moonie River.

 In 1911, the area was set aside for closer settlement and 780 acre were gazetted as a town reserve.
 The town's name comes from its railway station, which in turn was named on 17 January 1911 by the Queensland Railways Department after James Forsyth Thallon (1847-1911) who was the Queensland Commissioner for Railways from 1900 to 1911.

 With the coming of the railway, the town developed and shops and a hotel were established.

 Thallon State School opened on 24 July 1911.

+St Joseph's Catholic Church was built in 1916 from timber using a "ready-to-erect" system.
+It was 30 by 25 ft.
+It cost £268.
+It was officially opened by Archbishop James Duhig on Sunday 17 September 1916.
+It was in Garah Street (28.638697°S 148.865°E) on a 0.5 acre site donated by F. McLoughlin.
+In 1980, it closed due to termite damage.

 Myrtlemount Provisional School, Warrie Provisional School and Hollymount Provisional School (all named after local pastoral stations) opened on 29 September 1919 as a group of part-time schools (sharing a teacher between them).
 All three schools closed in 1922 due to low student numbers.